 Someone walks your aisle, gives your display about two seconds, and decides whether your product is worth touching.
 That tiny pause is exactly why a trade show Hang Tags Material guide matters more than most teams expect.
 Before anyone reads a headline, they notice stiffness in the hand, glare off the surface, and whether the tag feels thoughtful or throwaway.

-I’ve watched this happen at live events more times than I can count: two products with similar pricing, similar claims, similar booth traffic, but one tag physically feels better and gets handled more often.
-Not because attendees ran a formal comparison, just because human perception is fast and kinda ruthless in a crowded hall.
+I’ve watched this happen at live events more times than I can count.
+Two products can share similar pricing, similar claims, and similar booth traffic, yet the tag that feels better gets handled first.
+Human perception is fast, a little blunt, and almost unfair in a crowded hall.

 What changes outcomes isn’t mysterious.
 Substrate family, thickness, finish, durability, print behavior, attachment method, and cost structure all shape performance.
 Teams also miss practical issues that don’t show up in mockups: abrasion inside shipping cartons, humidity during move-in, repetitive handling during demos, and QR scan failures under mixed lighting.
 Treat this as a working framework for real projects, not a search for one universal “best” stock.